 If you are looking for the answer to a specific question you can search using the field in the navigation bar above, or narrow down results by clicking on one of the categories to the left.
 Clicking on any of the headings below will unfold a series of questions and answers in that category.

-Customers with concerns or questions about their bill should contact the District Office at (661) 947-4111 option 2, and discuss it with a Customer Service Representative.
+Customers with concerns or questions about their bill should contact PWD at 661-947-4111 option 2, and discuss it with a Customer Care Representative.

 If you receive a water bill, which is unusually high, you may have a water leak.
 If you suspect a water leak there are some things you can do to find out.
 Read your water meter – use your water meter to check for leaks in your home.
 Start by turning off all faucets and water-using appliances.
 Make sure no one uses water during the test period.
 Take a reading on your meter; wait about 30 minutes then take a second reading.
 If the dial has moved, you have a leak.Is the leak inside or outside your home?
 Turn off your house valve (emergency shut-off valve, usually found below your hose spigot) and repeat the above process.
 If the dial has moved, the leak is between your meter and your home, otherwise, your leak is located inside your home, or in the pipes under your home.

-- Check for toilets that run…the most common source of leaks is in the toilet.
+- Check for leaking toilets.
+The most common source of leaks is in the toilet.
 Check all toilets for leaks by placing a few drops of food coloring in the tank.
 If after one hour the dye shows up in the bowl, the toilet has a leak.

-- Check for leaky faucets…the next place to check for leaks is your sink and bathtub faucets.
+- Check for leaking faucets.
+The next place to check for leaks is your sink and bathtub faucets.
 One drop of water per second wastes 2,7000 gallons of water per year!
 Replacing the rubber O-ring or washer inside the valve can usually repair dripping faucets.

 Palmdale Water District authors a yearly report on the status of our water quality.
 To read the most recent report (or access past reports) click here.
 You can read more about water quality within the Palmdale Water District by clicking here.